 (Full year – pregnant women and children ages birth to 3 years)

-Early Head Start is held within families’ homes in Harrisburg City and suburban Harrisburg, PA, as well as Carlisle, PA.
+Early Head Start is held within families’ homes in Harrisburg and surrounding areas of Dauphin County, as well as the West Shore and Carlisle areas of Cumberland County.

 The Early Learning GPS is a great interactive online tool to guide families through their child’s growth and development.